takavarasha-desire/habittracker1_1/README.md

 Simple command line habit tracking app design project for the course  DLBDSOOFPP01 through IU International University of Applied Sciences.
-A scheduling function in the habits class is used to calculate the next date that the habit should be completed depending on the periodicity chosen.
+The application allow a user to create habits which the would like to track (see usage below).
+Once created scheduling function in the habits class is called to calculate the next date that the habit should be completed depending on the periodicity chosen.
 Created habits are considered overdue when a period of 1 day has lapsed after the next_run date for all periodic options.